HewlettPackard/oneview-ansible/oneview-ansible.md

 ## oneview_enclosure_group_script_facts
-Retrieve the configuration script associated to an OneView Enclosure Group.
+Retrieve the configuration script associated with a OneView Enclosure Group.

 #### Synopsis
- Retrieve the configuration script associated to an OneView Enclosure Group.
+ Retrieve the configuration script associated with a OneView Enclosure Group.

 #### Requirements (on the host that executes the module)
   * python >= 2.7.9